 The defense button has another important purpose: parrying attacks.
 Many enemy attacks are telegraphed ahead of time with a prominent “Block” button prompt in the middle of the screen.
 When this appears, if Noctis enters his defensive stance before the attack lands, he will block the attack and the game will temporarily enter slow motion while presenting an opportunity to counter.
 In the case of boss-level enemies, these counters often have unique animations that see Noctis interacting with the enemy in some unique way — one encounter with a dragon, for example, sees Noctis parrying a vicious bite before leaping atop the dragon’s head and holding on for dear life before inflicting an angry wound of his own.

-The block and parry system has hints of Final Fantasy XIV’s system of prominent attack telegraphs about it, albeit without the prominent area of effect markers and cast bars.
+The block and parry system has hints of Final Fantasy XIV’s system of visible attack telegraphs about it, albeit without the prominent area of effect markers and cast bars.
 The basic function is the same, however: it’s early warning that something bad is about to happen, and presenting the player with the opportunity to do something about it, whether it’s simply moving out of the way (which is an option) or attempting to counter it.

 Positioning particularly comes into play when Noctis’ three companions Prompto, Ignis and Gladio are taken into consideration.
 Noctis does increased damage when attacking an enemy from behind — a mechanic known as “Blindside” — but more importantly, if one of his companions is nearby when he performs a Blindside, they will team up with him for a “Blindside Link”, an attack with a unique animation where both characters cooperate for a team-up attack that usually does considerably more damage than them both attacking individually.
 As a result, finding ways to flank enemies is of key importance in the heat of combat, and the game provides a few ways to help manage where enemies are directing their attention at any given moment, though once again, not to the same degree as MMO installments Final Fantasy XI and Final Fantasy XIV, both of which have dedicated aggro-management abilities.